Fortress of Louisbourg: 20th century

 The site of the fortress was designated a National Historic Site in 1920.
-In 1961, the government of Canada decided to undertake a historical reconstruction of one quarter of the town and fortifications with the aim being to recreate Louisbourg as it would have been at its height in 1744.
+In 1961, the government of Canada decided to undertake a historical reconstruction of one-fifth of the town and fortifications with the aim being to recreate Louisbourg as it would have been at its height in 1744.
 The $26 million project required an interdisciplinary effort by archeologists, historians, engineers, and architects.
 Some craftsmen came from other countries but most of the reconstruction work was completed by locals, including unemployed coal miners from the industrial Cape Breton area.
 Over the years, they constructed some 60 buildings and two bastions.
-Many of the workers learned French masonry techniques from the 18th century and other skills to create an accurate replica.
+Many of the workers learned 18th century French masonry techniques and other skills to create an accurate replica.

 Dozens of researchers worked on the project over a span of five decades.
 They included British-born archeologists Bruce W. Fry and Charles Lindsay; and Canadian historians B. A. Balcom, Kenneth Donovan, Brenda Dunn, John Fortier, Margaret Fortier, Allan Greer, A.J.B.
 Johnston, Eric Krause, Anne Marie Lane Jonah, T.D.
 MacLean, Christopher Moore, Robert J. Morgan, Christian Pouyez, Gilles Proulx and many more.
 Among the architects, Yvon LeBlanc, one of the first Acadian architects, was responsible for most of the town-site buildings, with input from researchers who contributed to various committees.
 According to one source, accuracy was assured by a review of "750,000 pages of documents and 500 maps and plans have been copied from archives in France, England, Scotland, the United States and Canada".